dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >>**Annual sample count \(*)**: "0"
 >
 >**10 [Stock list] - Stock discrepancy count - MSR**
-This Group Predictor assigns "1" to the "Stock discrepancy count" if the stock discrepancy is greater than zero and otherwise assigns a zero..
+This Group Predictor assigns "1" to the "Stock discrepancy count" if the stock discrepancy is greater than zero and otherwise assigns a zero.
 >>**Name \(*)**: "[Stock list] - Stock discrepancy count - MSR"
 >>**Short name \(*)**: "[Stock list] - Stock discrepancy count - MSR"
 >>**Output data element \(*)**: "[Item]" (select any item from the Data set)